 If you have claimed PIP, there is a separate assessment process once your claim has been accepted.
 First, you have to complete a ‘How your disability affects you’ questionnaire (PIP2), and then you may be separately assessed.

 The DWP must receive your completed PIP2 form within one month of the date it was sent to you.
 You can ask for more time by If you do not return the questionnaire, your claim can be refused.
 If that happens, you can challenge this decision.

-You can still return the questionnaire.
-To make sure you have explained all of the difficulties that you have with activities relevant to entitlement, it is a good idea to get help from an adviser to complete the form.
+To make sure you have explained all of the difficulties that you have with activities relevant to entitlement, it is a good idea to get help from an adviser to complete the questionnaire if you can.
 See below for how to get help with a form.

 Disability Living Allowance and Attendance Allowance